-The Kansas Legislature passed an enhanced Graduated Drivers License law this past session.
-Traffic Safety will be working with our many partners to educate both teens and parents about the changes to the licensing laws and the new requirements and restrictions.
-Traffic Safety will also be working with the law enforcement community to educate them on the new law, and assist them as they enforce the new provisions.
-This law will allow additional restricted time behind the wheel while limiting the number of distractions which should result in improved safety for all on Kansas roadways.
+The Kansas Legislature passed an enhanced Graduated Drivers License law in 2009.
+Traffic Safety will continue working with our many partners to educate both teens and parents about the changes to the licensing laws and the new requirements and restrictions.
+Traffic Safety will also continue working with the law enforcement community to educate them on the new law, and assist them as they enforce the new provisions.
+This law allows additional restricted time behind the wheel while limiting the number of distractions which should result in improved safety for all on Kansas roadways.